 image

 Unlike traditional Ayurvedic massages, AYM uses only a minimal amount of oil.
 During the massage, you’ll experience Calamus root powder’s stimulating and detoxifying application with slow, deep strokes using the hands and feet.
-This exquisite blend of techniques results in a unique experience that makes you feel rejuvenated and balanced… Learn more about the benefits
+This exquisite blend of techniques results in a unique experience that makes you feel rejuvenated and balanced.

 What are the benefits of Ayurvedic Yoga Massage?